yashburshe/CS4530-Fall-2025/Assignments/ip2/ip2.md

 #### Testing

 You will be provided with starter code that includes a set of tests.
 Your task is to ensure that all existing tests pass and to create additional tests to cover any new functionality or edge cases in the server.
-You do not need to write Jest tests for socket code in the server (e.g. `socket.emit` statements in `chat.controller.ts`, `joinChat`, `leaveChat` events).
+You do not need to write Jest tests for socket code in the server (e.g. `socket.emit` statements in `collection.controller.ts` or `community.controller.ts`).
 However, you will be able to identify if it's working correctly by interacting with the frontend client.

 You do not need to write automated tests for the frontend, but are encouraged to extensively manually test your implementation.
 ##### Cypress Tests

-**Please Note -  Running Cypress tests is optional.Cypress tests requires significant system resources, and without them, the tests may be flaky.
+**Please Note -  Running Cypress tests is optional.
+Cypress tests require significant system resources, and without them, the tests may be flaky.
 We will run similar (not the same) tests for grading.**

 The Cypress tests (located in the `testing/` directory) are provided as an example of GUI and end-to-end (E2E) tests.
 They can be used to check the correctness of your implementation, but **you are not expected to write** Cypress tests.
 Please see the README for full instructions on running the Cypress tests.